cognifog-eu/iot-edge-gw/README.md

 `sudo systemctl enable ScriptService.service`

 From now on, every time the system starts/reboots, the script file will execute automatically.

+(A comprehensive description of the **A.1.
+Optional: WiFi permanent connection** step can be found in the description in the following link -check Method 1-: https://itslinuxfoss.com/run-script-startup-ubuntu/)

 ## B. K3S installation
 - A K3S installation guide for Raspberry Pi can be found at https://www.padok.fr/en/blog/raspberry-kubernetes